 Gravel Mulch for Roses

-I like the gravel, as I can fertilize all of my rose bushes and plants by sprinkling the fertilizer over the gravel around the bushes, rock the gravel back and forth a bit with a hard tooth rake and then water it in well.
+I use ¾ inch (2 cm.) gravel mulch called Colorado Rose Stone around nearly all of my rose bushes.
+The gravel mulch is knocked by some, as they say it will make the root zone too hot and kill off the plant.
+I have not found that to be the case in my climate here in northern Colorado at all.
+I like the gravel, as I can fertilize all of my rose bushes and plants by sprinkling the fertilizer over the gravel around the bushes, rock the gravel back and forth a bit with a hard tooth rake, and then water it in well.
 I can add some organic matter as well by sprinkling some bagged top dressing over the gravel and water it down in well.
 The zone under my gravel is then a very good soil zone and the organics do their thing to mix further down into the actual root zone.

 Organic Mulch for Roses